The Wild Duck Inn at Ewen

 The outside of the Wild Duck is welcomingly picturesque, with a unique clock overlooking the entrance.
 By opening the grand old oak front door and turning left, you step into the delightful Post Horn Bar.
 The walls are colour-washed dark red; twisted oak beams festooned with hop bines.
 The original rooms have been opened up, revealing their half-timber framing.
 Hence it gives a spacious feel while retaining all manner of nooks and crannies.
 Rusticity is what the Wild Duck is all about; ceilings are low, floors uneven.
 An Elizabethan open fireplace provides cosy warmth in winter.
 Those with canine companions will be pleased to find it is also dog-friendly.

 There is plenty of real ale choice.
 Three beers made by their micro-brewery; Duck Pond, Ewen Oil and Golden Duck.
 On sunny days, an enclosed courtyard offers a delightful spot for alfresco drinking and dining.
 Shaded by an old apple tree, with the walls covered in ancient wisteria, this is a verdant hideaway.

-The Wild Duck has twelve en-suite bedrooms and the doubles all have four-poster beds.
-We stayed in the Chinese Suite, a charming superior first floor double room with exposed beams and whitewashed walls.
-The four-poster ensured a good night’s rest, as did the country silence — peace isn’t something you can take for granted when staying in a busy pub.
+The Wild Duck has twelve en-suite bedrooms, and the doubles all have four-poster beds.
+We stayed in the Chinese Suite, a charming superior first-floor double room with exposed beams and whitewashed walls.
+The four-poster ensured a good night’s rest, as did the country silence.
+Peace isn’t something you can take for granted when staying in a busy pub.

-Back at the Wild Duck, the full menu is an eclectic collection of hearty pub favourites.
+The full menu is an eclectic collection of hearty pub favourites.
 The meat comes from Highgrove and the fish from Brixham when available.